-One of the most frequently asked questions we get asked about consumer proposals is, “Will my credit be affected, and will I still be able to use a credit card during a consumer proposal?”
-The short answer is yes, a consumer proposal will impact your credit rating.
-That said, its impacts won’t last forever.
+One of the most frequently asked questions we receive is, “Will my credit be affected, and will I still be able to use a credit card after I file a consumer proposal?”
+The short answer is yes, a consumer proposal will impact your credit rating and yes, you will still be able to acquire a credit card after you file.
+A consumer proposal will have an effect on your credit report, but these effects are temporary and vary depending on the repayment terms of your proposal.
+The longest a consumer proposal can remain on your credit report is 6 years and the shortest is 3 years.

 Living without a credit card can be very difficult, considering that we make so many daily transactions over the internet, and cash seems to be less accepted.
 The good news is that there are things you can do to rebuild your credit during a consumer proposal, like applying for a small loan or a secured credit card.

-If you must have a credit card, consider applying for a secured credit card that will allow you to make the necessary purchases you need and help you rebuild your credit.
-A secured credit card is not to be confused with prepaid cards, which are not reported on your credit bureau and do not help rebuild your credit.
+We recommend that you wait until you have completed your credit counselling sessions to ensure your proposal is on track and you understand the tools and techniques to manage your credit before applying for a secured credit card.
+A secured credit card will allow you to make the necessary purchases you need and help you rebuild your credit.
+A secured credit card is not to be confused with prepaid cards, which are not reported to your credit bureau and do not help rebuild your credit.

 Rebuilding credit takes time and doesn’t happen overnight.
 It’s up to you to show lenders that you can borrow and repay money responsibly and not continue the bad credit habits that got you in trouble in the first place.

-Whenever you make a transaction or pay your bills on time, the credit bureaus see that you can use debt responsibly, which will start to improve your credit rating.
+Whenever you make a transaction or pay your bills on time, the credit bureaus see that you can use credit responsibly, which will start to improve your credit rating.

-Why You Shouldn’t Apply for More Credit During a Consumer Proposal
+Why You Shouldn’t Apply for Unsecured Credit During a Consumer Proposal?

 Whenever you intend to get more secured or unsecured credit, lenders need to check your credit report.
 This report helps lenders assess whether you will be a low-risk or high-risk client.
 A low-risk client has a consistent repayment history and a small likelihood of defaulting on their loans.
 On the other hand, a high-risk client often has a heavy debt load, inconsistent repayment history, and a greater chance of defaulting on the loan.